 When struggling with asthma symptoms - shortness of breath, chest tightness, or wheezing, there are several tests and procedures to determine the cause, including:

 - Blood marker tests

-If you are a navy veteran concerned about health effects from exposure to asbestos, you should contact a physician who specializes in environmental medicine.
-Please feel free to contact us at 760.621.6147 and we will promptly answer any additional questions you may have.
+If you are a Navy veteran concerned about health effects from exposure to asbestos, you should contact a physician who specializes in environmental medicine to get tested and diagnosed properly.
+Please feel free to contact us if you were diagnosed with an asbestos-related malignant disease, and we will promptly answer any additional questions you may have.